-Despite earning the nickname 'Baby Mourinho' early on in his coaching career, new Bayern Munich boss Julian Nagelsmann has shown he's very much his own man after impressing with Hoffenheim and RB Leipzig.
+Despite earning the nickname 'Baby Mourinho' early on in his coaching career, Bayern Munich boss Julian Nagelsmann has shown he's very much his own man after impressing with Hoffenheim, RB Leipzig and the current Bundesliga champions.

 1) Record breaker